Nicholas F. Taubman: Early life

 Nicholas Taubman was born 1935 in Roanoke, Virginia to parents Arthur Taubman and Grace.
 He graduated from Mercersburg Academy, a private college preparatory school, in 1953, then attended the Wharton School of the University of Pennsylvania, where he graduated with a Bachelor of Science degree in economics.

 He served in the U.S. Army from 1957 to 1958, and from 1960 to 1961.

 Business career

 From 1969 to 2005, Taubman served as President and CEO of Advance Auto Parts, a chain of auto parts stores founded by his father Arthur Taubman.

 Politics

 Taubman served on the Roanoke City Council from 1976 to 1978.

 Taubman was appointed U.S. Ambassador to Romania by President George W. Bush in November 2005 and served until December 2008.

 Philanthropy

-Taubman and his wife Jenny are the largest donors to the new Art Museum of Western Virginia, having pledged over $15 million.
+Taubman and his wife Eugenia (Jenny) are the largest donors to the new Art Museum of Western Virginia, having pledged over $15 million.
 In recognition, the new museum was renamed the Taubman Museum of Art.
+He is on the board of the Smithsonian's National Museum of American History Their gift funded the Nicholas F. and Eugenia Taubman Gallery of the museum.